Charles B. Halpern

 Research Interests

-The cornerstone of this research is a long-term (40+ yr) study of succession after clearcut logging and broadcast burning of old-growth Douglas-fir forests in western Oregon.
+The cornerstone of this research is a long-term (50-year) study of succession after clearcut logging and broadcast burning of old-growth Douglas-fir forests in western Oregon.
 We have explored the compositional and structural changes that characterize early stages of secondary succession and the degree to which these patterns are shaped by initial composition, disturbance intensity, and the life history traits of species (click here).
-The results of these long-term observations have led to a series of species-removal experiments that address the role of plant species interactions in shaping early successional changes, including patterns of species turnover and community development (click here).
-Our research also explores the development of young, closed-canopy forest with an emphasis on the dynamics of tree growth and mortality (click here), declines in understory biomass and diversity, and the potential mechanisms by which ground-layer communities are "reinitiated" during subsequent stages of stand development (click here).
+The results of these long-term observations have led to a series of species-removal experiments that address the role of plant species interactions in shaping early successional changes, including patterns of species turnover, community development, and invasibility (click here).
+Our research also explores (i) the development of young, closed-canopy forest with an emphasis on the dynamics of tree growth and mortality (click here), (ii) the extent to which understory dynamics during canopy closure are driven by changes in overstory structure (click here), and (iii) the mechanisms by which ground-layer communities reinitiate during subsequent stages of stand development (click here).